zq99/RandomDistributionTracker/README.md

 ## Configure

-You can change class boundaries for each distribution by specifying a min, max and width value in the class constructor.
+You can define class boundaries for each distribution by specifying a min, max and width value in the class constructor.
 For example, the following line would group the numbers from 0 to 1, in band widths of 0.25:

         NumberDistributionTracker numberDistributionTracker = new NumberDistributionTracker(0,1,0.25);

+You can also change the bandwidth of an existing distribution like so:

+        numberDistributionTracker.changeDistributionForWidth(0.25);
+        numberDistributionTracker.printDistribution();